thephpleague/csv/docs/9.0/writer/index.md

 Sometimes you may want to format and/or validate your records prior to their insertion into your CSV document. the `Writer` class provides a formatter and a validator mechanism to ease these operations.

+### Writer::addFormatter

-### Record Formatter
+#### Record Formatter

-A formatter is a `callable` which accepts an `array` on input and returns a formatted array according to its inner rules.
+A formatter is a `callable` which accepts an single CSV record as an `array` on input and returns an array representing the formatted CSV record according to its inner rules.

 ~~~php
 <?php